When the pandemic pushed workers out of the office, plenty of people were glad to leave traditional office structures behind.

 hybrid work for dummies banner 3

-Want to demonstrate that you’re receptive?
+Want to show you’re listening?

 #2 Preserving outdated processes